 Venture in Africa is often misaligned as a cut-and-paste strategy from traditional venture capital models.
 That changes now.

 - Capital: Invest in great businesses

-We are crazy enough to invest in early ventures & SMEs Friends and family can only get you so far, while VCs and banks see you as too risky.
+We are crazy enough to invest in unconventional and early ventures Friends and family can only get you so far, while VCs and banks see you as too risky.
 This infamous “missing middle” of investing $50-500k is our sweet spot.

-Unicorns are cool, but we love zebras Many great small businesses don’t fit the typical VC profile, but have tremendous unfulfilled potential and are the engine of East Africa’s economy.
+Unicorns are cool, but we love zebras and camels Many great small businesses don’t fit the typical VC or bank profile, but have tremendous unfulfilled potential and are the engine of East Africa’s economy.

 We don’t just write checks, we go on the journey with you We’ve been in your shoes.
 So, we know first hand the value of the right people, the right advice, at the right time.
 We also love investing across multiple stages.

-Trusted Relationships The best ideas are not within us, but between us.
-The most meaningful problems are solved by epic teams.
+Trust and Truth The best ideas are not within us, but between us.
+The most important problems are solved by battle-tested teams.
 So, we build trust and relationships slowly, and we resolve conflict and tell the truth quickly.

-Servant Leadership The greatest leaders are servants, equipping their people to surpass them.
-We serve others - our partners, employees, customers, communities - best through listening and modeling growth.
+Service and Leadership The greatest leaders are servants, equipping everyone around them to surpass them.
+We serve and lead our partners, entrepreneurs, investors, and communities best through listening, coaching, and being coachable.